thecognifly/cognifly-python/README.md

 cf.right(20)
 cf.left(10)

-# go to (0, 0, 0.5) (cm) with a yaw of 90° counter-clockwise compoared to the initial orientation
+# go to (0, 0, 0.5) (cm) with a yaw of 90° counter-clockwise compared to the initial orientation
 cf.go(0, 0, 0.5, -90)

 # sequence of position targets (when 4 items, the last is yaw):